MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Origin-based DOM APIs

-Local content loaded via virtual host name mapping has an http or https URL and a corresponding origin.
-So APIs that require an origin such as `localStorage` or `indexedDB` will work, and the usual ["same-origin" rules](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) apply.
+Local content loaded via virtual host name mapping results in a document that has an HTTP or HTTPS URL and a corresponding origin.
+This means that web APIs that require an origin such as `localStorage` or `indexedDB` will work, and other documents that belong to the same origin will be able to use the stored data.
+For more information, see [Same-origin policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) on MDN.

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs.
-Using virtual host name mapping essentially provides https URLs for your local content.
-This means APIs such as webcam APIs, geolocation APIs, and notification APIs are all available.
-For more information, see [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+Some web APIs are limited to secure HTTPS URLs only.
+Using virtual host name mapping provides an HTTPS URL for your local content.
+This means that APIs such as `navigator.mediaDevices.getUserMedia()` to acquire video or sound, `navigator.geolocation.getCurrentPosition()` to access the device's location, or `Notification.requestPermission()` to request the user's permission to display notifications are available.
+See [Secure contexts](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) on MDN for more information.

 ###### Dynamic content

-When loading local content via a virtual host name mapping, you are mapping a virtual host name to a local folder of static files.
-Just like file URLs, there is no opportunity to dynamically modify the local content while it is loaded by the virtual host name.
+When loading local content via a virtual host name mapping, you are mapping a virtual host name to a local folder that contains static files on disk.
+This means that it's not possible to dynamically modify this local content.
+This is different from loading documents from a web server, where each response can be dynamically generated.

 ###### Additional web resources

-Local content that's loaded via virtual host names has http or https URLs.
-These URLs support relative URL resolution, and so an HTML document that's served via virtual host names can have references such as CSS, script, and image references that are also served via virtual host names.
+Local content that's loaded via virtual host name mapping has an HTTP or HTTPS URL which supports relative URL resolution This means that the loaded document can have references to additional web resources such as CSS, script, or image files which are also served via virtual host name mapping.

 ###### Additional web resources resolved in WebView2 process